ds-oliver/ds-oliver.github.io/projects.md

 title: "Projects"
 permalink: /projects/
 ---

 # Projects

-Here are a few of my projects:
+Here are some of my key projects:

 - **Project A:**
   A machine learning project that predicts stock prices.